timelet/timelet/docs/learnings.md

 - An error is thrown while running workbox: `node_modules/workbox-core/types.d.ts(14,12): error TS2304: Cannot find name 'ExtendableEvent'.` <br> ✅ For compilation the WebWorker library needs to be configured: https://github.com/GoogleChrome/workbox/issues/2172#issuecomment-518614955
 - Workbox offers a webpack plugin, which caches all emitted assets.
 Unfortunately the copied files from the `public` folder are not included, because Snowpack copies them. <br> ⚠ It's possible to add some additional manifest entries manually.
 This is not ideal, because the selection probably needs to be upgraded when new files are added and collisions can be created.

+## Misc

+- In Docker containers the UI tests can run in an unsandboxed Chrome.
+Pupeteer needs to be configured accordingly <br> ✅ This can be done via [web-test-runner.config.js](../web-test-runner.config.js).